JinLabBioinfo/HiCorr/README.md

 # HiCorr
-HiCorr is a pipeline designed to normalize and visualize Hi-C/eHi-C data.
+HiCorr is a pipeline designed to do bias-correction and visualization of Hi-C/eHi-C data.
+HiCorr focuses on the mapping of chromatin interactions at high-resolution, especially the sub-TAD enhancer-promoter interactions, which requires more rigorous bias-correction, especially the correction of distance biases.
 It needs to be run in an unix/linux environment.
 Currently it includes reference files of genome build hg19 and mm10.

 If you use HiCorr, please site:<br/>
-_Lu,L. et al._ Robust Hi-C chromatin loop maps in human neurogenesis and brain tissues at high-resolution. bioRxiv 744540; doi: https://doi.org/10.1101/744540
+_Lu,L. et al._ Robust Hi-C Maps of Enhancer-Promoter Interactions Reveal the Function of Non-coding Genome in Neural Development and Diseases.
+Molecular Cell; doi: https://doi.org/10.1016/j.molcel.2020.06.007

 For any question about HiCorr, please contact xxl244@case.edu